Define stateful firewall configurations

 - The TCP header is examined for correctness (e.g. sequence numbers, flag combinations, etc.).

-To open the page, click Policies > Common Objects > Other > Firewall Stateful Configurations.
+There are three ways to define a stateful configuration on the Policies > Common Objects > Other > Firewall Stateful Configurations page:

-- New > Import (): Import a firewall configuration from an XML file
+- Import a configuration from an XML file.
+Click New > Import From File.

 - Invalid fragmentation flags/offset: A packet is dropped when either the DF and MF flags in the IP header are set to 1, or the header contains the DF flag set to 1 and an Offset value different than 0.